open-power/skiboot/doc/opal-spec.rst

 The version property is a textual representation of the OPAL version.
-For example, it may be "skiboot-4.1" or other versioning described in more detail in doc/versioning.rst
+For example, it may be "skiboot-4.1" or other versioning described in more detail in :ref:`versioning`.

 OPAL log